Streaked Wren-Babbler

 About the Streaked Wren-Babbler

 The Streaked Wren-Babbler belongs to the family Pellorneidae, within the order Passeriformes.
-These birds typically live average 4-6 years, with a maximum recorded of 9 years..
+These birds typically live typically 5-7 years, with some individuals living longer in protected habitats..

 How to Identify a Streaked Wren-Babbler